AngeloMetal/instatistic/README.md

 3) You extract the messages.json file from one of the zip files.
 4) You import it on instatistic and voila!
 Here you go.

+*This is a very early version of the software.*
 *(At the moment only messages' statistics can be analyzed)*